jonschlinkert/resolve-dep/README.md

 # resolve-dep [![NPM version](https://badge.fury.io/js/resolve-dep.png)](http://badge.fury.io/js/resolve-dep)

-> Return an array of resolved filepaths for specified npm module dependencies.
+> Return an array of resolved filepaths for named npm module dependencies.
 Minimatch patterns can be used.

 Use in node projects (`var load = require('resolve-dep').load('*')`), or load directly into your project's Grunt config data using [templates](http://gruntjs.com/api/grunt.template) (`<%= _.load("foo") %>`).